MicrocosmFoods/fermentedfood_metadata_curation/README.md

 * What is the level of proteolysis/lipolysis in the product - fermentation makes food more digestible by degrading complex compounds in to simple ones.
 * Are there additional ingredients in the food - salt, enzymes, etc.
 * Is fermentation mesophilic or thermophilic
 * Is there additional aging time and at what temperature.
-In many food items ferementation is split into short (primary) fermentation, and secondary long fermentation.
+In many food items ferementation is split into short (primary) fermentation, and secondary long fermentation. <br>
-Notes on the process can be found in data/Food taxonomy notes.md **Work on the food taxonomy table was done manually**
+Notes on the process can be found in data/Food taxonomy notes.md <br>
+**Work on the food taxonomy table was done manually**